-In connection with the Divestiture Transaction, we entered into a shared services agreement (the "Shared Services Agreement") with the Buyer setting forth the terms on which we will provide to Buyer, on a transitional basis, certain services or functions that it has historically provided to Elusys.
+In connection with the Divestiture Transaction, we entered into a shared services agreement (the "Shared Services Agreement") with the Elusys Holdings setting forth the terms on which we will provide to Elusys Therapeutics, on a transitional basis, certain services or functions that we had historically provided to Elusys Therapeutics.
 Shared services will include various administrative, accounting, billing, cash management and banking and budgeting services and other support services.
-In consideration for such services, the Buyer will pay fees to us for the services provided, and those fees will generally be in amounts intended to allow us to recover all of its direct and indirect costs incurred in providing those services.
-We will charge the Buyer a fee for services performed by (i) our employees which shall be a percentage of each employee's base salary based upon an allocation of their business time spent providing such services and (ii) third parties, the fees charged by such third parties.
-Buyer will also pay us for general and administrative expenses incurred by us attributable to both the operation of the Buyer and us (other than the provision of the services performed by us employees) and the provision of the shared services.
+In consideration for such services, Elusys Holdings will pay fees to us for the services provided, and those fees will generally be in amounts intended to allow us to recover all of its direct and indirect costs incurred in providing those services.
+We will charge Elusys Holdings a fee for services performed by (i) our employees which shall be a percentage of each employee's base salary based upon an allocation of their business time spent providing such services and (ii) third parties, the fees charged by such third parties.
+Elusys Holdings will also pay us for general and administrative expenses incurred by us attributable to both the operation of the Elusys Holdings and us (other than the provision of the services performed by our employees) and the provision of the shared services.